-Back in June, I received a request for Tres Leches cake.
-I was looking through Warren Brown’s Cake Love when my phone chirped and alerted me to a text message that contained the said request.
-I’d never made a Tres Leches cake, and it sounded like one of those cakes a baking-focused blog should feature, so on the to-do list it went.
-I went back to the book, turned the page, and I kid you not, Tres Leches was the next cake recipe!
+Back in June, I received a request for Tres Leches cake to grace these pages.
+I was looking through a cook book when my phone chirped with a text message that contained the request.
+I went back to the cookbook, turned the page, and I kid you not, Tres Leches was the next cake recipe.

-Granted, I didn’t give this coincidence/sign from the baking gods much significance given I waited until January to bake Tres Leches cupcakes, and I didn’t even use Cake Love’s recipe!
+Granted, I did not give this coincidence sent down from the baking gods much significance given I waited until January to bake Tres Leches cupcakes.
 It’s too bad I waited, because Tres Leches turns out to be everything I love in a cake.
 It’s sweet, flavorful, moist, and dense without being dry.

-Last Sunday, I joined the after-church lunch crowd at the Flying Biscuit.
-While waiting for a table, I walked over to a nearby bakery in search of something that would inspire me.
+Last Sunday, I joined the after-church lunch crowd and while waiting for a table, I walked over to a nearby bakery in search of something that would inspire me.
 Truth be told, my walk was more an effort to stay warm while waiting outside in frigid 45 degree temperatures.
-(Ha -Growing up in the Midwest, I used to think 45 degrees in January was balmy!)
-I also knew full well what was displayed in the bakery’s storefront since I was just in there the day before feeding my doughnut addiction.
+I knew full well what was displayed in the bakery’s storefront since I was just in there the day before feeding my doughnut addiction.

-These cupcakes do take some advance planning as the tres leches must soak into the cake for at least two hours, though overnight is preferable.
-The original Food Network recipe includes a recipe for from-scratch dulce de leche frosting, but I simply added the dulce de leche I had on hand to my standard confectioners’ sugar buttercream.
-Taking a cue from a previous ducle de leche post comment, these cupcakes are delicioso!
+These cupcakes do take some advance planning as the tres leches must soak into the cake for at least two hours, although overnight is preferable.
+The original recipe includes instructions for from-scratch dulce de leche frosting, but I simply added the dulce de leche I had on hand to my standard confectioners’ sugar buttercream.
+Delicioso!

 - 1 cup all-purpose flour